The Image Book: Release

 The Image Book premiered on 11 May 2018 at the Cannes Film Festival.
-Although it did not win the official prize, the jury awarded it the first "Special Palme d'Or" in the festival's history.
+Although it did not win the official prize, the jury awarded it the first (and only) "Special Palme d'Or" in the festival's history.
 According to Godard, the film is intended to be shown on TV screens with speakers at a distance, in small spaces rather than in regular cinemas.
 It was shown in this way during its first run at the Théâtre Vidy-Lausanne in November 2018.

 The film was released on Blu-ray by Kino Lorber in the United States on May 21, 2019.